MohamedKhedr700/core-auth/README.md

         return response()->json([
             'provider' => $loginProvider->provider(),
-            'token' => $loginProvider->getStringToken(),
+            'token' => $loginProvider->stringToken(),
             'resource' => $loginProvider->account(),
         ]);
     }
 }
 ```

-The `SystemLoginProvider` login method accepts two parameters,
+The `SystemLoginProvider` login method accepts two parameters.

-The first parameter is the accountable model class.
+The first parameter is the accountable class instance.

 The second parameter is the credentials array.